Tea-garden community: Socio-economic conditions

-The tea industry is a crucial part of Indian economy.
+The tea industry is a crucial part of the Indian economy.
 Assam produces 55% of India's total production of tea.
 It is a labour-intensive industry and highly dependent on a large workforce.
 It is the only sector where the majority of the workers are female.

-About one million labourers are dependent on Assam's tea industry and almost all of whom are the descendants of those who were brought to Assam as labourers by East India Company, mostly from Jharkhand and Orissa.
+About one million labourers are dependent on Assam's tea industry and almost all of them are the descendants of those who were brought to Assam as labourers by East India Company, mostly from Jharkhand and Orissa.
 The sacrifice, toil and hard work of these labourers gave shape to the tea industry of Assam.
 However, the story behind the tea cultivation, plucking and processing of tea leaves in the plantations is one of exploitation and untold hardships for the tea labourers.
 These labourers are still living with the basic facilities provided by the tea planters or companies.
 Poor standard of living and lack of education and health facilities are the main problems of tea labourers.

-Literacy level among the community is only 46% one of the lowest against Assam's 72% overall literacy rate as tea garden management and other vested interests hinder in their educational development.
+Literacy level among the community is only 46%, one of the lowest against Assam's 72% overall literacy rate as tea garden management and other vested interests hinder in their educational development.

-Government of Assam has a full fledged "Tea-tribes welfare department" for looking after the socio-economic welfare of the community.
-There also exist "Adivasi Development Council" and "Tea & ex-Tea garden tribes Development council" to look after specific development needs of the community.

-But Adivasi students organisation AASAA has demanded extension of area of "Adivasi development council" in all part of Assam as it is currently operational in only sixth scheduled areas of the state.
+The government of Assam has a full fledged "Tea-tribes and Adivasi welfare department" for looking after the socio-economic welfare of the community.
+There also exist an Adivasi Development Council and Tea & Ex-Tea Garden Tribes Development Council to look after specific development needs of the community.
+But Adivasi students' organisation AASAA has demanded an extension of the area of the Adivasi Development Council to all parts of Assam, as it is currently operational in only sixth scheduled areas of the state.

-There also has been demand for formulation of Autonomous satellite council for Adivasis in Assam.
+There have also been demands for the formation of an autonomous satellite council for Adivasis in Assam.